aadityaanaik/SQL-Web-Interface/README.md

    - After submission, the file will be processed by the server.

 4. **Downloading Files**:
-   - Use the download section to retrieve files (implementation may vary based on server-side code).
+   - Use the download section to retrieve files.

 ## Credits